Fractural/GodotBuilds/README.md

 > [!Warning]
 > This repository does not work due to changes in the Godot build system.
 As it stands
-> I no longer need customer Godot Engine builds and do not have the time to
+> I no longer need custom Godot Engine builds and do not have the time to
 > maintain an automated build system.
 >
 > If you'd like to take over the maintenance of this repository, feel free to reach out!